MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Netherlands/how-to-enter-and-post-cash-and-bank-or-giro-journals.md

 1. Choose the ![Search for Page or Report](../../media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Bank/Giro Journal**, and then choose the related link.
 2. Choose the **New** action.
 3. Select the relevant journal template, and then choose the **OK** button.
-4. In the **Bank/Giro Journal** page, fill in the fields as described in the following table.
+4. On the **Bank/Giro Journal** page, fill in the fields as described in the following table.

     |Field|Description|
     |---------------------------------|---------------------------------------|